 Reasonable Suspicion: You must submit to a test for illegal drugs/alcohol when NFPD has reasonable suspicion to believe you have used or are under the influence of illegal drugs/alcohol in violation of NFPD's illegal drug/alcohol policy.
 Reasonable suspicion exists when your appearance, behavior, speech, odors or other physical or mental symptoms indicate illegal drug/alcohol use.
 Observations must be personally observed and documented by at least one member or other person.

-Post-accident: You must submit to testing when you cause or contribute to an accident that damages a NFPD Apparatus, machinery or equipment, or which results in an injury requiring medical treatment.
+Post-accident: You must submit to testing when you cause or contribute to an accident that damages an NFPD Apparatus, machinery or equipment, or which results in an injury requiring medical treatment.

 Follow-up Testing: If you test positive or otherwise violate NFPD's alcohol/illegal drug policy, then, in addition to any other corrective or disciplinary action up to and including termination, you may be subject to follow-up testing for up to two years at times and frequencies determined by NFPD; and